 - Per the results of a graduate program alumni survey, 100% of advanced program graduates were either satisfied or highly satisfied with their program.

 - UTA’s Master of Education degree ranked in the top tier at No. 112 among the 376 doctoral-granting schools surveyed as the nation’s best graduate schools of education.

-- U.S. News & World Report ranks the UTA Master of Education No. 56 among 275 schools surveyed on its 2017 list of Best Online Graduate Education Programs.
+- U.S. News & World Report ranks the UTA Online Graduate Education Program at No. 35 among over 300 schools surveyed on its 2020 list of Best Online Programs.
 It also ranks the College of Education among its Best Online Graduate Education listings for 2019 and Best Graduate Schools for 2020.

 - Graduates from the College of Education have experienced consistent high certification pass rates.
 In 2018-19, pass rates for graduates seeking certification were reported at 92% pedagogy and professional responsibilities (PPR) and 89% content exams, while for 2017-18, they were at 96% PPR and 95% content.
 Previous to this, before the pass rate was split, similar success rates were reported; 93% overall in 2016-17, 93% in 2015-16, and 95% in 2014-15.